Vyral/lela-ashkarian/_posts/2021-06-08-the-state-of-the-ashkarianardis-team-in-2021.md

 Today I wanted to give you a quick update on how our team fared in 2020 and how we’re faring so far in 2021.

 First of all, I want to say thanks to all of our past customers and clients for their support over the past year and a half.
-2020 was a trying time for all of us, but the Ashkarian Ardis Team was able to persevere with the help of our great clients.&nbsp;
+2020 was a trying time for all of us, but the Ashkarian/Ardis Team was able to persevere with the help of our great clients.&nbsp;

-**We were very excited to be awarded the title of No. 2 sales agent for our Coldwell Banker office and the Ashkarian Ardis Team was ranked No. 3 in all of Coldwell Banker.** We helped 61 families buy and sell real estate in 2020 and our total dollar volume was $40.8 million&nbsp;
+**We were very excited to be awarded the title of No. 2 sales agent for our Coldwell Banker office and the Ashkarian/Ardis Team was ranked No. 3 in all of Coldwell Banker.** We helped 61 families buy and sell real estate in 2020 and our total dollar volume was $40.8 million&nbsp;

 {% include pullquote.html %}